VeeramRoshanReddy/BlogNest/README.md

         npm start
         ```
     *   The application will open in your browser at `http://localhost:3000`.

+## 🔧 Development

+-   **Backend Development**: The backend uses FastAPI with automatic API documentation available at `http://127.0.0.1:8000/docs` when running.
+-   **Frontend Development**: The frontend uses React with hot reloading enabled for development.
+-   **Database**: Make sure your PostgreSQL server is running and accessible with the configured connection string.

+## 📝 API Endpoints

+The backend provides the following main endpoints:
+-   `POST /register` - User registration
+-   `POST /login` - User authentication
+-   `GET /blogs` - Get all blogs
+-   `POST /blogs` - Create a new blog
+-   `PUT /blogs/{id}` - Update a blog
+-   `DELETE /blogs/{id}` - Delete a blog
+-   `POST /blogs/{id}/like` - Like/unlike a blog

+For complete API documentation, visit `http://127.0.0.1:8000/docs` when the backend is running.

 Now you can visit `http://localhost:3000` in your browser, create an account, and start blogging!